extjotabell/wave23-practicas/4. sprint I/grupo2-sprint1-individual/README.md

 - View posts from followed users
 - Retrieve followers and followed users
 - Count the number of followers for a specific user
+- Share promo posts with followers
+- Count the number of promo posts for a specific user

 ## Endpoints
 - [POST US-0001]